ajohnson819/ajohnson819/README.md

 To fulfill the populate JS form/operation, I have included a way to change the heading color.

 The carousel required a little bit of trigonometry configuration in order to get the best rotation.

+Lastly, I added a mathmatical operation and a drag operation.
+It is a random number generator that sends out an alert for a range, and responds to the user with a random number.
+I chose to give an alert, as this was novel to the website.

+The drag operation was more tricky, and I had to look up a tutorial but learned a lot.
+I tried the text feature, and then I switched it to a ball.

 #CSS
 As for CSS accessibility requirements, I decorated the buttons so that it had contrast.